jewettaij/visfd/README.md

 Documentation for this program is located [here](./doc/doc_combine_mrc.md).

-## sum_voxels
-**sum_voxels** is a simple program which reads an MRC (.REC) file as an argument and computes the sum of all the voxel intensities.
-(Typically the voxel intensities are either 1 or 0.
- The resulting sums can be converted into volumes by multiplying by the volume-per-voxel.)
-For convenience, the voxel intensities can be clipped or scaled between 0 and 1 beforehand
-(by using the "-thresh", "-thresh2", and "-thresh4" arguments), and the sum can be restricted to certain regions
-(by using the "-mask" and "-mask-select" arguments).

 ## histogram_mrc.py
 **histogram_mrc.py** is a graphical python program which displays the histogram of voxel intensities contained in an MRC file.
 It can be useful when deciding what thresholds to use with in the "**filter_mrc**" and "**combine_mrc**" programs.
+Voxels and regions in the image can be excluded from consideration by using the "-mask" and "-mask-select" arguments.
 This software requires the *matplotlib* and *mrcfile* python modules (both of which can be installed using pip).
 Documentation for this program is located [here](./doc/doc_histogram_mrc.md).

+## sum_voxels
+**sum_voxels** is a program for estimating volumes.
+It is a simple program which
+reads an MRC (.REC) file as an argument and computes the sum of all the voxel intensities.
+(Typically the voxel intensities are either 1 or 0.
+ The resulting sums can be converted into volumes either by multiplying by the volume-per-voxel, or by specifying the voxel width using the "-w" argument.)
+For convenience, threshold operation can be applied (using the "-thresh", "-thresh2", and "-thresh4" arguments) so that the voxels intensities vary between 0 and 1 before the sum is calculated.
+The sum can be restricted to certain regions
+(by using the "-mask" and "-mask-select" arguments).

 ## Development Status: *alpha*